-If automatic answer has been programmed the call will automatically answer after a few seconds.
-See TELEPHONE PAIRING AND DOCKING (page 266).
+If automatic answer has been programmed, the call will automatically answer after a few seconds.
+See ANSWER OPTIONS (page 290).

-The preferred method to accept an incoming call, if auto answer is not active, is to use the hands-free control on the steering wheel.
-Alternatively, you can accept or reject the incoming call from the pop-up displayed on the touch-screen.
+To answer a call: The preferred method to accept an incoming call, if Automatic answer is not active, is to use the hands-free controls on the steering wheel.
+See HANDS-FREECONTROLS (page 296).
+Alternatively, you can accept or reject the incoming call, from the pop-up displayed on the touch-screen.